MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-branching.md

 ### Try out your flow

-You can try out your branching flow without leaving the **Step Editor**.
+You can try out your branching flow and verify that all responses are configured without leaving the PC app.

 1. In the **Outline** page, open the first step of the first task.
 By default, operators will start a guide from Step 1 in the first task.

-2. Use the **Next** button to move forward until you reach a question.
+2. Use the **Next** button to move forward until you reach a question step.

-3. Select the circular button for a configured response.
+3. On a question step, select the circular button for a configured response.
 If you're using a keyboard, tab to a response, tab to the circular button, and then press Enter to go to that response destination.

     ![Circular button](media/circular-button.PNG "Circular button")